fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Standardize function names
-* Make the Pellet into a class
-* Each pellet needs their own sound so they can play at the same time
-* Move Players into their own array for true multi-player support
-* Add an initialization method for players 2-N
+* Create an array for the Pellets so we can add more!
-* Change pellet spawn so it doesn't move the Nibblers during game play
-* Menu with Legend
+* Initializations are a bit clunky and should be improved
 * Add some type of scoring
 * Add a countdown timer
+* Menu with Legend
 * Add power ups from pellets
     * Random direction change
     * Multiple spawns